 What’s the role of the Wooden Toy Horse here?

-Gaff’s unicorn origami in previous Blade Runner baffled all the viewers.
+Gaff’s unicorn origami in the previous Blade Runner baffled all the viewers.
 The same is true for K’s wooden toy horse.
 The memory of a toy horse consumes k.
-In his memory, he recounts how he is bullied as a child as he’s playing with a small wooden toy horse, his only possession and hides it from them in a little corner of a furnace.
+In his memory, he recounts how he is bullied as a child as he’s playing with a small wooden toy horse, his only possession, and hides it from them in a little corner of a furnace.
 As an adult, K is often haunted by that horse, and even though he is aware that he is a replicant, his memory feels real.

 Later, when he investigates and finds out that the horse is there, after all, he takes this as proof that he may be real after all, i.e., he may be part human.
-The horse, the represents K’s childhood which he could not have as a replicant.
+The horse represents K’s childhood which he could not have as a replicant.
 In short, it’s proof of his humanity.
-The horse, however, ends up as being a bit of a red herring, it turns out that the memory K holds up as proof of his humanity is not his, i.e., it is after all an implanted memory that belong to Dr Ana Stelline.
+The horse, however, ends up as being a bit of a red herring, it turns out that the memory K holds up as proof of his humanity is not his, i.e., it is after all an implanted memory that belongs to Dr Ana Stelline.
 The memory was embedded into almost every replicant and not just Deckard as a safeguard in order to conceal Ana’s real identity as the daughter of Deckard and the replicant Rachel – her existence makes her the target of a potential replicant vs human war.
 The horse, therefore, is a symbol of humanity and not just that of K’s.

 Dr Ana Stelline

 This film is haunted by Niander Wallace’s intentions, by dehumanization and by the ghosts of digital women.
 This is a world where an orphanage is found in the city’s waste processing district where the children are reduced to slave laborers.
 It is quite a dystopian hell for women as well but it forsees a future that belongs to them.
 Dr Ana Stelline is a woman, a revelation that subverts our story and gender expectations.
 And the miracle of Dr Stelline is not just the fact that she’s the first child born to a replicant but also lies in the fact that she has empathy.
 Living in a glass case at Stelline laboratory, she makes or rather manufactures memories for replicants, creating a spark of literal joy for any replicant who are bound to go through ordeals of slavery.
-Despite knowing that implanting real memories are illegal, she goes to such lengths of creating an a memory as an act of love, an art form.
+Despite knowing that implanting real memories are illegal, she goes to such lengths of creating a memory as an act of love, an art form.

 We’re initially told that Stelline suffers from a rare genetic disorder or a condition that left her with an immune system – so weak that any exposure to the outside world would kill her.
 Now, is this a smokescreen to keep her safe and out of the public eye?
 The fact that she spent her early childhood in a filthy orphanage would suggest so.
 But on the other hand, there’s no reason why “the genetic disorder” story couldn’t be true.
 Replicants have DNA and that DNA develops problems and degrade over time.
 That explains why the Nexus 6’s in the prequel had a four-year lifespan.

 In the prequel, Tyrell explains why lengthening a replicant’s life may be futile as he says, “created a virus so lethal that the subject was dead before he left the table.”
-Trying to fix that would turn in turn “give rise to an error in replication, so that the newly formed DNA strand carries a mutation and you’ve got a virus again.”
+Trying to fix that would turn in turn “give rise to an error in replication so that the newly formed DNA strand carries a mutation and you’ve got a virus again.”
 The ending of the prequel implies that he managed to crack the ageing problem with Rachel.
 If so, she was a prototype and could have had unforeseen bugs of her disorder that she passed on to her daughter.
 One thing’s for certain: Stelline would have trouble leading a glorious robo-rebellion from behind her wall of glass.

 Why Joi is important to the story?